1946 Romanian general election: Aftermath

 it is not the Parliament of old politicians, it is not a luxurious habit, an entertainment, an exercise of political gymnastics or an excuse for quarreling with others.

 In following months, Communists concentrated on silencing opposition and ensuring a monopoly on power.
-In summer 1947, the Tămădău Affair saw the end of the PNŢ–Maniu, banned after Iuliu Maniu and others were prosecuted during a show trial.
+In summer 1947, the Tămădău Affair saw the end of the PNȚ–Maniu, banned after Iuliu Maniu and others were prosecuted during a show trial.
 The National Liberal Party-Tătărescu, which issued a critique of the Groza administration at around the same time, was forced out of the government and from the BPD, only to be implicated in the Tămădău scandal and have its leadership replaced with one more loyal to the PCR.
 The PCR ultimately merged with the PSD in late 1947 to form the Romanian Workers' Party (PMR), with the first dominating the leadership of the united party.
-According to journalist Victor Frunză, for all intents and purposes, however, the PMR was the PCR under a new name.
+According to journalist Victor Frunză, for all intents and purposes, the PCR half's dominance was so great that the PMR was merely the PCR under a new name.

 In the last days of December 1947, King Michael I was pressured into abdication.
 The Communist-dominated legislature then abolished the monarchy and proclaimed Romania a "people's republic," marking the first stage of undisguised Communist rule in Romania.